jangler/fervor/README.md

 	Ctrl+Z        Undo

 Holding Shift makes any cursor motion select text from the previous cursor position to the resulting position.
-The Backspace, Delete, Home, End, PgUp, and PgDn keys should work as expected.
+The Backspace, Delete, Home, End, PgUp, PgDn, and Esc keys should also work as expected.

 Mouse bindings
 --------------